Market Failure: Externalities & Common Pool (Access) Resources (DP IB Economics: HL)

 Case Study

-Text A, paragraph 6
+Text A, Paragraph 6

 Ghana is the 2nd largest recipient of FDI in Africa, with $2.65 billion worth of FDI recorded for 2020 and $2.6 billion in 2021.
 However, those opposed to FDI state that the short-term gain is outweighed by reduced labour protection.
-The government of Ghana should focus on protecting the overuse of common pool resources by MNCs, like previously protected freshwater lakes, reducing the sustainable use for future Ghanaians.
+Some feel the government of Ghana should focus on protecting the overuse of common pool resources by MNCs, like previously protected freshwater lakes, reducing the sustainable use for future Ghanaians.

 Did this page help you?